- Lending Library

 AASL Standards for the 21st Century Learner offers a vision for teaching and learning to both guide and beckon our professionals as education leaders.
 They will both shape the library program and serve as a tool for school librarians to use to shape the learning of students in the school.

 Prairie Lakes AEA staff members Harriet Adams will assist educators with copyright questions.
-General information on copyright questions and answers can be located in the AIME newsletter which is available in http://www.aeadigitallibrary.org.
+General information on copyright questions and answers can be located by clicking here to view the AIME newsletter.

 Copyright BriefNOTEs for Students

-A summary of U.S. copyright law and copyright guidelines for students in this document [Some information is Heartland AEA specific.]
+A summary of U.S. copyright law and copyright guidelines for students in by clicking here to read this document [Some information is Heartland AEA specific.]

 This booklet for teachers describes what educators need to think about as they review their rights and responsibilities as users of copyrighted materials.
 Examines the balance between promoting creativity and protecting the rights of creators and user of information.
 [Some information pertains only to Heartland AEA.]